Why I am no longer pursuing wealth, "impact," or "success"

 They were successful, because they were wealthy.
 And they were wealthy because they were smart.

-We food bank employees and volunteers and clients were not wealthy, so it followed that we were neither successful nor smart.
+We food bank employees and volunteers and clients were not wealthy, so it seemed to follow that we were neither successful nor smart.
 Why listen to our ideas?

-So we would drop everything we were currently doing to work on one of their pet projects, which would surely lead to the organization to success!
+So we would drop everything we were currently doing to work on one of their pet projects, which surely would lead to the organization to success!
+Right?

 One Board member had the brilliant idea to do a direct mail fundraising campaign to all the factories in Winnipeg that no one had heard of.
 He once drove through an industrial area of the city and realized how much money these businesses must be making, so he suggested driving down all the backstreets to take down the name and address of every one of these businesses.

-I tried playing my dad’s game of sacrifice, and that is how I ended up roping my boyfriend into driving me slowly up and down all the industrial streets in Winnipeg for a few weeks for a campaign that led to $0 in donations.
+I ended up roping my boyfriend into driving me slowly up and down all the industrial streets in Winnipeg.
+That few weeks of work led to $0 in donations.

 Wealth = Impact